Find Affordable College Courses

 After completing their degree, manufacturing engineering graduates from UW - Stout carry an average student debtload of $29,814.

-University of Michigan - Dearborn came in at #9 in this year’s edition of the Best Manufacturing Engineering Schools in the Great Lakes Region ranking.
-UM Dearborn is a medium-sized public school located in the medium-sized city of Dearborn.
+With a ranking of #9, University of Michigan - Dearborn did quite well on this year’s best schools for manufacturing engineering students.
+UM Dearborn is a moderately-sized public school located in the city of Dearborn.

 With a ranking of #10, Wright State University - Main Campus did quite well on this year’s best schools for manufacturing engineering students.
-Located in the suburb of Dayton, Wright State University - Main Campus is a public school with a fairly large student population.
+Located in the large suburb of Dayton, Wright State University - Main Campus is a public school with a fairly large student population.

 Best Manufacturing Engineering Colleges by State